Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 Some useful key terms which you should probably know:

 **Router**: directs and receives packets incoming/outgoing to/from the Internet to devices in a private network via IP addresses.
 It connects networks together - your home LAN to the internet, or a WAN.
-Nodes connected to it internally are given private IP addresses (192.168.1.x), whilst the router itself has a public IP address.
+Nodes connected to it internally are given private IP addresses (192.168.1.x), whilst the router also has a public IP address.
 (You can see your public IP [here](https://whatismyipaddress.com/).)

 **Switch**: A device which connects devices on a computer network by using packet switching to receive and forward data to the destination device.
 It uses MAC addresses to forward data at the data link layer.
 MAC (Media Access Control) addresses are used to identify a device on the local network assigned by its Network Interface Card.